Ovo (Cirque du Soleil): Set and technical information

 Ovo has the largest flying act yet undertaken by Cirque du Soleil, as of 2010.
 To support it, eighty cables have to be installed during the performance.
 This requires the assistance of upwards of forty performers and technicians.
 The trapeze net itself is 3 m off the ground and spans 30 m in length and 15 m in width.

 Cast

 The cast of Ovo consists of three principal characters and numerous others in supporting roles.
-At its premiere, the makeup of Ovo included 54 performing artists from sixteen different countries.
+At its premiere, the makeup of Ovo included 54 performing artists from sixteen countries.